Hood River, Oregon: Geography

 Hood River is at the confluence of the Hood River and the Columbia River in the heart of the Columbia River Gorge.
 The city is about 30 mi north of Mount Hood, the tallest peak in the state.
 It is across the Columbia River from White Salmon, Washington.
 South of the city is the Hood River Valley, known for its production of apples, pears, and cherries.

 According to the United States Census Bureau, the city has a total area of 3.35 sqmi, of which 2.55 sqmi is land and 0.80 sqmi is water.

 Climate

-Located at the transition zone between wet temperate rainforest to the west, and dry shrub-steppe desert to the east, Hood River has a moderate climate with rainy winters and warm summers (Köppen: Csb), although rainfall there is somewhat less than Portland and other nearby areas in the Willamette Valley.
+Located at the transition zone between wet temperate rainforest to the west, and dry shrub-steppe desert to the east, Hood River has a moderate climate with rainy winters and warm summers (Köppen: Csb), although rainfall is somewhat less than Portland and other nearby areas in the Willamette Valley.
 Hood River averages around 30 in of precipitation a year, while Cascade Locks, 20 mi west, receives over 75 in, and The Dalles, 20 mi east, less than 15 in.
+Actual precipitation has ranged from 11.73 in in the "rain year" from July 1976 to June 1977, up to 48.63 in between July 1915 and June 1916, while the most in one month has been 15.64 in in December 1996.
+Snowfall is moderate but heavier than west of the Cascades: the most in one season is 99.8 in between July 1979 and June 1980, of which 84.5 in fell in the record snowy January 1980.
+In contrast, no measurable snow fell between July 2002 and June 2003, and between July 2024 and June 2025.

 The area is known for its consistently high winds channeling down the Columbia River Gorge.

 Temperatures for the year as a whole are slightly cooler than in most other low-elevation towns in the region, especially at night because of air drainage off the surrounding mountains.
+On average, 21 afternoons reach 90 F, two afternoons reach or exceed 100 F, seven afternoons do not top freezing, and 79 mornings fall below freezing.
+The lowest temperature recorded in Hood River was −12 F on January 28 and 29, 1957, and the lowest maximum 0 F on December 31, 1968, whilst the hottest has been 111 F on June 29, 2021.